Jauchzet Gott in allen Landen, BWV 51: Structure and scoring

-Bach structured the cantata in five movements and scored it for a soprano soloist and a Baroque instrumental ensemble of trumpets (Tr), two violins (Vl), viola (Va), and basso continuo (Bc).
+Bach structured the cantata in five movements and scored it for a soprano soloist and a Baroque instrumental ensemble of trumpet (Tr), two violins (Vl), viola (Va), and basso continuo (Bc).
 The title of the autograph score reads: "Dominica 15 post Trinitatis / et / In ogni Tempo. / Jauchzet Gott in allen Landen. / à / Soprano solo / 1 Tromba* / 2 Violino / Viola / e / Continuo / di / Joh:Seb:Bach".
 It is the only church cantata by Bach scored for solo soprano and trumpet.
 The duration is given as 20 minutes.

 In the following table of the movements, the scoring follows the Neue Bach-Ausgabe.
 The keys and time signatures are taken from Dürr, using the symbol for common time (4/4).
 The instruments are shown separately for wind instrument and strings.
 The continuo, playing throughout, is not shown.